-- Outline lecture slides in PowerPoint - Links to useful international business and other course-related websites - Additional information about course evaluation components - Course documents such as this syllabus, any amendments to the schedule - Articles of interest
+- Outline lecture slides in PowerPoint - Announcements -details on assignments/updates/ changes - Additional information about course evaluation components - Course documents such as this syllabus, any amendments to the schedule - Articles of interest

 Avenue is an important communication platform for this course.
-You should develop the habit of checking the course folder on a daily basis.
+You should develop the habit of checking the course folder daily.
 It is your responsibility to ensure that your e-mail address and account settings in Avenue are correct for you to receive messages.